protomagicalgirl/protomagicalgirl.github.io/vgaudio/nintendium/index.md

 I’ve chosen “Birabuto Kingdom” from Super Mario Land, composed by Hip Tanaka, to represent the Game Boy.
 Despite Super Mario Land being a Game Boy launch title, this song demonstrates almost every exciting feature of the GB APU, with the percussion loop moving in stereo and the DMC generating a triangle wave to fill in the bass part.
 Any discussion of Nintendo game audio would be incomplete without the work of Hip Tanaka, who stood toe-to-toe with the revered Koji Kondo in compositional skill, ingenuity, and legacy.

+> *For more on Hip Tanaka, I highly recommend listening to [“The Music of Hip Tanaka” by* The Frame Savers](https://soundcloud.com/theframesavers/tfs-pocket-43-the-music-of-hip-tanaka).

 <audio
 	controls
 	src="Super Mario Land.mp3">